 In Queensland you need to be over 18 to be assessed as a carer.
 There is no age limit but you do need to consider any health implications that may be affected by becoming a foster carer.
 You will need to complete a health and wellbeing form and identify any health issues.
-Child Safety may also request additional information to be provided from your general practitioner.
+Child Safety will also seek medical clearance from your general practitioner.

 To offset the cost of fostering, carers receive financial assistance that is tailored to the age of the child and the complexity of their needs.
 Allowances may cover items such as food, clothing, household provisions, gifts, pocket money, entertainment and other everyday costs of caring for a child.

 Once you are approved you can change what type of care you would like to provide unless there are any restrictions on your certificate.

 During the assessment process you will be asked a number of questions in regards to what type of care you would like to provide, an age group that you may prefer to care for, behaviours that you feel may not match your skills, or your own home situation.
 The assessor will gather enough information to determine what type of care you could provide, and if you are approved, this will also form part of a foster carer agreement that will provide Child Safety with enough information to match a child/children with you.
 It’s up to you to accept or decline the placement when you are provided with the relevant information.

 As part of the assessment process you can determine the age, gender and behaviours of a child that you would like to be placed with you if you are approved.

 In most cases you will not meet the child prior to agreeing to the placement.
 You will be provided with all the relevant information about the child and their needs prior to accepting the placement.